 Mrs. Keller has earned multiple accolades for excellence in teaching, including the Award for Excellence in Teaching by a master’s student from the University South Carolina in 1999 and the SCISA Upper School Teacher of the Year award in 2011.
 She is also a reader for the AP French exam, the secretary for the Alliance française of Columbia, and an active member of their theater group.

 Alyssa has a degree in Public Health from the University of South Carolina.
 She is the Heathwood Hall Girls Head Softball Coach and has also worked as a counselor in our Highlander Day Camp program.
-She is very excited to be a part of the third grade team.
+She is very excited to be a part of the Early Childhood team.

 After 23 years in public education, Michelle and her family moved to Columbia to become a part of the Heathwood community.
 Before arriving at Heathwood she served as a special education teacher, classroom teacher, dean of students, instructional coach, and an International Baccalaureate (IB) coordinator.
 She also serves as a consultant and workshop leader for IB throughout the USA and Canada.
 Michelle holds a B.A. from the University of Iowa.
 She and her husband, Lee, have two children.
 Parker, 24, lives in New Hampshire, and Madeline is a member of the Heathwood Class of 2023.

 A native of the U.K., Smiti Lall-Butcher earned a Bachelor of Education at Kingston University in London and worked as an elementary and middle school teacher in England for 10 years before moving to South Carolina with her family.
 Since arriving in the U.S., she has taught physical science, biology, chemistry, and AP Environmental Science.